dellsystem/dellsystem.github.io/phpbb.md

 I am no longer actively developing any of my phpBB MODifications, all of which were developed for phpBB 3.0x and haven't been ported over to 3.1x.
-Feel free to [send me an email][contact] if you have support questions or are interested in taking over development.
+Feel free to [send me an email](/about) if you have support questions or are interested in taking over development.

 ***